InternetOfPeers/mom-js/README.md

 # MOM

-MOM (My Own Messages) is a cheap, easy and effective Ethereum standard to give voice to your smart contract, send messages to the world, create a certified blog with your ideas, and so on.
+MOM (My Own Messages) is an easy and cost effective Ethereum standard to give voice to your smart contract, send messages to the world, create a certified blog with your ideas, and so on.
 ERC will be soon submitted.

 ## How to use MOM